iotshaman/shaman-cli/README.md

 **[solutionFilePath]:** (Optional) relative path to the shaman.json file (including file name).
 If no value is provided, the default value is the current working directory.

 *Note: In order for the build command to work, each project needs to have a script (in package.json) called "build".
 If you used Shaman CLI to scaffold your code, this is already available.*

+## Project Dependencies

+Sometimes, one project in a solution will be dependent on another project; when this happens, you may need to instruct the Shaman CLI about these dependencies.
+If you know these project dependencies when scaffolding a solution (using Shaman CLI), you can simply define these dependencies in your [solution file](#solution-file) by adding the name of the *dependent* project to the "include" property of the *parent* project; then, when you run the "scaffold-solution" command if will automatically install these dependencies and future builds will know the correct order.
+If you **do not** know the project dependencies when scaffolding, or you do not use the Shaman CLI to scaffold your code, you will need to manually install your dependencies in any *parent* project's package.json file, then update your solution file to reflect the relationship.